Updated: Sep 19

 After the pause and a few deep breaths, the next thing the person says is often, "I don't know."
 Which is usually followed by another long pause.
 The calling to the path of the shaman is so deep that most people have a very difficult time putting words to it until they've had a long time to think about it, and even then it can be difficult.
-Both men and women will often deny that they feel called to being a "shaman" at all, and will refer to it by other words:
+Most deny that they feel called to being a "shaman" at all, and will refer to it by other words:

 I've been working with [insert healing modality or intuitive discipline here], and I just feel like there's more I'm supposed to be doing.

 It's happening through me anyway, and I feel like people deserve better than what I'm currently capable of.